 The suprachiasmatic nucleus (SCN) is a master circadian pacemaker, which detects local light input through retinal release of glutamate and PACAP(Eastman et al., 1984, Ding et al., 1997, Harrington et al., 1999, Hannibal et al., 2000).
 Located in the ventral hypothalamus, the approximately 20,000 GABAergic neurons comprising the SCN are unique in that many express self-sustained and spontaneously synchronizing circadian rhythms in firing activity and gene expression(Cassone et al., 1993, Reppert and Weaver, 2002, Welsh et al., 1995).
 These rhythms are maintained through a near-24 h transcription-translation feedback loop of core clock genes including Bmal1, Clock, Period1 and 2 (Per1 and 2), and Cryptochrome1 and 2(Ko and Takahashi, 2006, Okamura et al., 2002).
 Recently, researchers have shown that electrical stimulation of all SCN neurons was sufficient to phase shift and entrain circadian rhythms in gene expression and behavior(Jones et al., 2015).
 However, it is poorly understood how firing activity and neurotransmission from specific cell types within the SCN contribute to entrainment.

 Although uniformly GABAergic (Moore and Speh, 1993), SCN neurons vary significantly in their neuropeptide content (Abrahamson and Moore, 2001).
 One anatomically and functionally distinct class of neurons expresses vasoactive intestinal polypeptide (VIP).
 Though neurons expressing VIP only make up approximately 10% of SCN neurons (Abrahamson and Moore, 2001), VIP neuron projections densely innervate the SCN and the majority of SCN neurons express its receptor VPAC2 (An et al., 2012).
 Functionally, genetic loss of VIP or VPAC2R weakens synchrony among SCN neurons and dramatically reduces circadian rhythms in the SCN and in behavior (Aton et al., 2005, Maywood et al., 2006, Brown et al., 2007).
 Additionally, exogenous application of VIP increases GABAergic neurotransmission (Reed et al., 2002), induces clock gene expression (Nielsen et al., 2002), and phase shifts daily rhythms in the SCN and locomotor activity (An et al., 2011, Piggins et al., 1995).
-With the development of Cre-lox technology allowing cell-type specific manipulation of SCN neurons, researchers found that VIP neurons have sparse monosynaptic connections to approximately 50% of SCN neurons (Fan et al., 2015).
-However, to-date little is known about how firing activity of VIP neurons releases VIP to synchronize and phase shift SCN neurons.
+With the development of Cre-lox technology allowing cell-type specific manipulation of SCN neurons, researchers found that VIP neurons have sparse GABAergic monosynaptic connections to approximately 50% of SCN neurons (Fan et al., 2015).
+In contrast, though VIP is the most potent neuropeptide in SCN function, little is known about how VIP is released to ultimately synchronize SCN neurons.

-Herein, we take a cell-to-systems approach to understand how firing of VIP neurons contributes to circadian entrainment.
-We used optical tagging to identify VIP SCN neurons and characterize their firing patterns across multiple days.
-Using physiologically relevant firing frequencies, we then tested the role of VIP neuron firing in phase shifting and entrainment in vitro and in vivo via optogenetic stimulation.
-We conclude that VIP neurons can use firing frequency to phase shift circadian gene expression and behavior, ultimately resulting in entrainment to the local schedule.
+How VIP release occurs from neurons is not well understood.
+Within individual neurons, VIP is stored within dense core vesicles as opposed to clear synaptic vesicles that store small-molecular fast neurotransmitters like GABA (Castel et al., 1996).
+This has implications for the release of VIP.
+In contrast to synaptic vesicles, which are readily released through single action potentials, dense core vesicle contents such as neuropeptides are released through high calcium levels typically achieved through high frequency burst firing.
+However, neuropeptidergic dense core vesicle fusion has largely been studied in large neuromuscular synapses and hippocampal neurons where firing rates frequently exceed 50Hz (Xia et al., 2009, Pecot-Dechavassine and Brouard, 1997).
+In contrast, SCN neurons have relatively low sustained firing rates rarely exceeding 10-15Hz.
+Therefore it remains unclear what role, if any, firing activity in VIP neurons plays in neuropeptide release.

+To address whether increases in VIP firing frequency are necessary for VIP-mediated entrainment, we take a multi-step approach: i) characterize the spontaneous firing frequencies and patterns of VIP neurons, and then ii) stimulate VIP neurons using different identified firing frequencies in vivo and in vitro.

 Results

-Optical tagging of VIP SCN neurons on multielectrode arrays reveals daily rhythms in firing activity
+Multi-day firing activity of VIP SCN neurons identified through optical tagging of VIP neurons on multielectrode arrays